Soloura/Study/Artificial Intelligence/TimeSeries.md

   * Cycles
   * Non-stationarity

-* Properties of Multivariate Time Series Data
+* Properties of Multivariate Time Series Data > Fig. 6: Properties of Multivariate Time Series Data
   * Interdependency: In time series data collected simultaneously across multiple channels, these variables can be correlated.
 Understanding the interactions between variables is important as it can help comprehend complex patterns in time series data
   * Exogenous Variables: External factors or variables influence time series data.
 Although not included in the data itself, these variables can provide latent information, and considering them during modeling can lead to significant performance improvements
   * Contextual Information: Specific events, such as policy changes or natural disasters, occurring at the time of observation can affect time series data and create complex patterns

-* Time Series Forecasting Datasets
+* Time Series Forecasting Datasets > Table 2: Datasets Frequently Used in Time Series Forecasting Models

 |DATASET|CHANNEL|LENGTH|DESC|FREQ|SRC|
 |:------|------:|-----:|:---|---:|---|